Joe Bodiford, Author/Publisher

 - B., Yale Law School

-Howard P. Fink is the Isadore and Ida Topper Professor of Law, Emeritus, The Ohio State University College of Law.
-He holds a B.S. degree from Cornell University and an LL.B. degree from Yale Law School.
-Professor Fink's primary teaching areas are Civil Procedure and Federal Courts.
+Howard Fink was a legal scholar, teacher and authority on civil practice and procedure, who spent his career of more than a half a century at the Ohio State University Moritz College of Law as the Isadore and Ida Topper Professor (Emeritus) of Law.
+He held a B.S. degree from Cornell University and an LL.B. degree from Yale Law School.
+Professor Fink's primary teaching areas was Civil Procedure and Federal Courts.

 Professor Fink served from 1961 to 1963 as Special Assistant to the Judicial Conference of the United States Advisory Committee on Rules of Evidence for the Federal Courts.
 He joined the Ohio State faculty in 1965.
 He is Of Counsel to the law firm of Porter, Wright, Morris, and Arthur in Columbus, Ohio.
 He was a visiting professor at the University of Illinois, the University of San Diego, George Washington University, Wake Forest Univesityand Santa Clara University, and a distinguished visiting scholar at Stetson College of Law.